Cookie targeting and online ads.

 . . . and so are ad-blockers

-Estimates vary but industry studies indicate that at least 20 percent of internet users employ some sort of ad-blocking software.
-And that number will continue to rise, in part because ad blockers will soon become common on mobile devices, which originate 40 percent of all web searches.
-A recent industry report estimates that use of ad-blocking software increased 48 percent in 2015 over 2014
+Estimates vary but industry studies indicate that about a third of internet users employ some sort of ad-blocking software.
+And that number will continue to rise, in part because ad blockers are now common on mobile devices, which originate 58 percent of all web searches.

 Difficult to quantify